aospapp/aosp/platform_testing/libraries/longevity/README.md

 # Longevity Library

 This library serves as a test runner for longevity suites, which exercise test cases repeatedly in order to exercise or stress the device under test.
-Annotate a collection of JUnit test classes as a `LongevitySuite`, and voila...you now have longevity tests!
+Annotate a collection of JUnit test classes with a subclass of LongevitySuite, and voila...you now have longevity tests!

 ## Examples